 Sa NBN ang fixer ay isang ubod ng makapangyarihang opisyal tuwing tatlong taon, tuwing may halalan.

 Sa Cyber-Ed, iba naman ang taga-ayos.
-Pero saka na natin talakayin ito.
+Pero saka na natin tatalakayin ito.

 Despite the clear objections and apprehensions of the erudite gentlemen in finance and economic planning, the DOTC proceeded post-haste with their NBN project.

-On the same day, 26 March, the DOTC, through Asec Soneja proceeded to eliminate other proponents of the NBN.
+On that same day, 26 March, the DOTC, through Asec Soneja proceeded to eliminate other proponents of the NBN.
 It told Amsterdam Holdings, Inc. (AHI) that its proposal was incomplete.
 On 3 April, AHI took exception to Soneja’s finding and requested proper re-evaluation.
-On 10 April, Soneja rejected AHI’s position.
+On April 10, Soneja rejected AHI’s position.

 Or did the fixer, who once boasted to his ZTE friends that he would be “the most powerful official of the Philippines” come the elections of 2007, get to convince Secretary Neri?
-How, if so?
+How, if so, Mr. President?

 But before close friends, Secretary Neri confided the truth.
 That is one truth we in the Senate and our counterparts in the House should hear.